What is yoga, what is meditation? What is the goal ? And how to practise?

 In the same time we are silently aware.
-Aware of the world's underlying and unshaken principle: the Absolute, Aatman or God.
+Aware of the world's underlying and unshaken principle: the Absolute, Atman or God.

-Meditation is the exercise to become silent and to get unioned with God.
-Who has realized enlightenment (how Swami Yogeshwarananda had explained me) does not meditate any more because he already sees God before his eyes.
+Meditation is the exercise to become silent and become united with God.
+Whoever has realized enlightenment (as Swami Yogeshwarananda explained to me) does not meditate any more because then one already sees God before his eyes.
 Hence, he is in a constant state of yoga, or in union with God.
 Exercising does not make sense any more.

 An undisturbed and calm mind can be called a mind in equipoise as well.
 Bhagavad Gita 2:48 “samatvam yoga uchyate”.
 “Yoga is the state of mental equipoise.”

 Everything you do has to be done efficiently and well.
 The very first step is to overcome your likes or dislikes towards the very work that has to be done.
-Second, you be will perform the work concentrated and undisturbed.
+Second, you will perform the work in a concentrated and undisturbed manner.

-In this way Yoga is integrated into daily life and there is no need any more to perform separately exercises after the working hour.
-Religious worship (upasana) is also not needed any more, because this focus or awareness towards God we put into the actual work as well.
+In this way Yoga is integrated into daily life and there is no need any more to perform separately exercises after working hours.
+Religious worship (upasana) is also not needed any more because we are putting this focus or awareness towards God into the actual work.

-Acting and doing work (in a sense of yoga) helps to be concentrated and to be aware and will help to practice meditation, and meditation will liberate you.
-In this way daily work is the challenge to get liberated instead of being bound to the world and to the work.
+Acting and doing work (in a sense of yoga) helps to be concentrated and to be aware and will help to practise meditation, and meditation will liberate you.
+In this way daily work is the challenge to become liberated instead of being bound to the world and to work.

 Yoga is the state of union with God.
-To realize this state of union one has to practice yoga and meditation.
+To realize this state of union one has to practise yoga and meditation.

-Hence, yoga can be also understood as an mental exercise to become mentally silent, and this in return as a prerequisite to the union of God (enlightenment).
+Hence, yoga can be also understood as a mental exercise to become mentally silent, and this in return as a prerequisite to the union of God (enlightenment).
 This exercise is also called meditation.